|

 Mr. Jarvis is the proprietor of ed's Barber Shop, the leading tonsorial

 rooms in Spooner.
-Mr. Jarvis has been with us for the past six or
+Mr. Jarvis has been with us for the past

 seven years and if you want a good shave and a first-class hair cut